znsio/specmatic-python-extensions/README.md

 ``````

 - The ``````Specmatic.test_wsgi_app()`````` method accepts:
-  - an instance of a wsgi app like class
+  - an instance of a wsgi app like Flask.
-  - an empty test class
+  - an empty test class.
-  - app_host, app_port: the host and port on which your app/service is currently running
+  - app_host, app_port: the host and port on which your app/service is currently running.
-  - a list of open api spec file paths which define and describe your app end points
+  - a list of open api spec file paths which define and describe your app end points.
   - stub_host, stub_port: the host and port on which your dependency service is currently running (which needs to be stubbed).
   - a list of open api spec file paths for the stubbed service.
   - An optional list of json files to set expectations on the stub.
--  You can run this test from either your IDE or command line by pointing pytest to your test folder :
+-  You can run this test from either your IDE or command line by pointing pytest to your test folder:
    ``````pytest test -v -s``````
 - NOTE: Please ensure that you set the '-v' and '-s' flags while running pytest as otherwise pytest may swallow up the console output.